batzpup/DotrMod/README.md

 # DotrMod
- batzpups Duelist of the roses Modding
+ Batzpups Duelist of the roses Modding

+Public version of my mods and patches for DOTR, maybe to be integrated into a modding tool in the future.